 - Plain appearance when compared to other top-flight drivers

-The Cobra AIR-X Straight Neck driver delivers smooth performance for beginning golfers, helping them build their fundamentals without worrying about their equipment.
+The Cobra AIR-X Straight Neck driver delivers smooth performance for beginner golfers, helping them build their fundamentals without worrying about their equipment.

 One of the top features of the AIR-X driver is its straight neck design, which helps to promote a straighter and more accurate ball flight.
 The club’s lightweight construction makes generating higher swing speed easy.